Nasal Intubation can be accomplished by special nasal tubes or by simple oral tubes.

 - Nasal deformities on long term use.

-During nasal intubation bevel end of tube should be towards the septum to avoid trauma to inferior turbinate,
+During intubation through nose bevel end of tube should be towards the septum to avoid trauma to inferior turbinate,

 Indications for Nasal Intubation